CodepathAndroid3/CodePathProjects/README.md

 - **Market:**
     Anyone who watches TV shows and wants to be up to date.
 - **Habit:**
-    Users will often sometimes to check up on their favorite TV shows
+    TV shows are already habit-forming – our app is simply an extension, allowing users to check on their shows as frequently as desired.
 - **Scope:**
-    A few weeks to flesh out the basics and establish a foundation.
+    Several weeks to establish a foundation.

 ## Product Spec

 ### 1. User Stories (Required and Optional)

-**Required Must-have Stories**
+**Required (Must-Have) Stories**

-* [] The app needs to retrieves TV show data from the network and present this data within the app
+* [] The app must retrieve TV show data from the network and present this data within the app.
 * [] Home Page
-    *[]Contain list of popular TV shows.
+    *[] Contain list of popular TV shows.
 * [] Detail Page
-    * []Contain TV shows picture,overview.
+    * [] Contain TV shows, picture, overview.
-    * []Adding favorite button.
+    * [] "Add Favorite" button.
 * [] Profile Page
-    * []Camera for profile picture.
+    * [] Camera for profile picture.
-    * []Any personal user note.
+    * [] Any personal user note.
-    * []Sign-Out Button.
+    * [] Sign-Out Button.
 * [] Login page that allows users to log in or sign up

 **Optional Nice-to-have Stories**

 * [] Detail Page:
-    * []Contain trailer for the show.
+    * [] Contain trailer for the show.
-    * []Genre tag.
+    * [] Genre tag.
-    * []Episode watch count(Through user writing a note)
+    * [] Episode watch count (Through user writing a note)
-* [] Notification of new episode, to shows they favorite.
+* [] Notification of new episode, to show their favorite.
 * ...

 ### 2. Screen Archetypes

 * Login
 * Register - User signs up or logs into their account
-   * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to be properly matched with another            person.
+   * Upon download/reopening of the application, the user is prompted to log in to gain access to their profile information to be properly matched with another person.
 * Home Screen
    * List of TV shows on a main page.
    * Has a bottom bar connecting to profile, home and favorites page
 * Profile Screen
    * Allows user to upload a photo and fill in information that is interesting to them and others